Router Details

 Networks

 After creating your network, you have the option to map the network to a VLAN port which, either allows traffic from all networks or only for a specific network.
-Each port in the Instant On AP11D device can be assigned a separate VLAN ID and configured to manage the network traffic.
+Each port in the Instant On AP11D or AP22D device can be assigned a separate VLAN ID and configured to manage the network traffic.
 The following procedure describes how to map a network to a VLAN port:

-- Tap the port to which you want to assign the selected network.
+4. Tap the port to which you want to assign the selected network.

-- Tap the link.
+5. Tap the Port details link.

-- —This is the default setting.
+• Untagged—This is the default setting.
 The port will receive and send traffic from the default network without using a VLAN tag.
 To custom map the port to an untagged VLAN, tap the Untagged network drop-down list and select a network from the list.
 Only one untagged network can be assigned to a port at a given time.

-- —The port will receive and send traffic from the default network using the management VLAN tag.
+• Tagged—The port will receive and send traffic from the default network using the management VLAN tag.
 To custom map the port to a tagged VLAN, tap the checkboxes against the networks listed under Tagged networks.
 A maximum of 22 tagged networks can be mapped to a port at a given time.

 Connected Clients and Devices

-- Select a port on the router.
+1. Select a port on the router.

-- To filter the clients and devices connected to a specific network, tap the drop-down arrow (
+3. To filter the clients and devices connected to a specific network, tap the drop-down arrow () and select one of the networks.

-- Number of clients connected—Denotes the number of clients connected to the radio.
+• Number of clients connected—Denotes the number of clients connected to the radio.

-- Operation channel—Denotes the radio channel on which the connected clients are operating.
+• Operation channel—Denotes the radio channel on which the connected clients are operating.

-- Radio transmit power—Denotes the radio transmit power rate (in dBm) for the connected clients.
+• Radio transmit power—Denotes the radio transmit power rate (in dBm) for the connected clients.

-- Airtime utilization—Denotes the airtime utilization (in %) detected by the radio.
+• Airtime utilization—Denotes the airtime utilization (in %) detected by the radio.

 Radio Details